chendo/circuitpython-pms5003-mqtt/README.md

 ## Instructions

-Ensure you have the dependencies in `/lib`, and add a `secrets.py` with the appropriate values.
+* Install CircuitPython on the ESP32-C3 by using the web installer: https://circuitpython.org/board/adafruit_qtpy_esp32c3/
+* Once it's on your network, upload the dependencies into `/lib` using the onboard web interface
+* Use the onboard code editor to upload the code to `main.py` and set your `secrets.py` accordingly

-Change reporting interval as required.
+* Modify code as required.
 PMSA003i laser has a rated lifespan of 3 years.

 ## Dependencies